BryanBradfo/mp/README.md

-# Preparatory class – Scientific projects 🇫🇷👨‍🏫
+# Preparatory class to French top school of engineers – Scientific projects 🇫🇷👨‍🏫

 Welcome to this repository, which gathers several projects carried out during my final year of preparatory scientific classes.